connervieira/Predator/CONFIGURATION.md

 - `left_margin`, `right_margin`, `top_margin`, `bottom_margin`
     - This value determines how many pixels will be cropped from each side of each frame in pre-recorded mode.
-    - This value should be specified as tight as reasonably possible to make Predator as accurate as it can be.
+    - This value should be specified as tight as reasonably possible to make Predator as accurate and efficient as it can be.
     - In most videos there will be a portion of the frame in which a license plate would never reasonably appear.
         - For example, in dash-cam video, there will rarely be a license plate in the top half of the frame when the camera is mounted facing straight forward.